hellohaptik/docs_haptik/docs/bot-analytics/user-ratings.md

 ## What are User Ratings?
 The User Ratings page of the Analytics tool provides information about the ratings given by a user for a bot.

 Based on the configuration made by the bot developers, a bot might ask for feedback from user at the end of a chat.
-The configuration to take user feedback can be made from the `General Settings` tab of the `Business Manager` section in the bot builder tool.
 The feedback it captures involves a star rating out of 5 and a free form text review or comment.

+> **Tip**: The configuration to take user feedback can be made from the `General Settings` tab of the `Business Manager` section in the bot builder tool.

 You can filter the ratings based on Channels or Bots and for any date range from the top navigation bar.